icopy-site/awesome-cn/docs/awesome/awesome-youtubers.md

 ## Web development

-Web development includes frontend development: the very basics (HTML, CSS and JavaScript) as well as the most modern frameworks (React.js, Vue.js, Angular).
-It also includes backend development topics, like Node.js, GraphQL, SQL and more basic things, like DNS, URLs, Deployment.
+Web development includes frontend backend development topics.
 You can also find freelancing as a web developer and other related stuff.

 ### Frontend